SunGard-Labs/fix2json/README.md

 * fix2json makes few semantic judgements about the FIX data being processed and blindly applies the specified data dictionary to the input FIX file.
 Feedback from the community on an appropriate level of validation is welcomed.

-* fix2json now uses streams instead of loading up the entire source file in one go.
-This means that you can process a 2G+ file starting immediately.
-What this also means is that fix2json no longer returns a proper JSON array as it's output.
+* fix2json uses streams instead of loading up the entire source file in one go.
+This means that you can process 2G+ files and receive output almost immediately.
+What this also means is that fix2json does not emit a canonical JSON array as it's output.
 Individual JSON objects will be output that correspond to the individual messages in the source file.
 For this reason, pretty printing is disabled by default.
-Use ```-p``` as the first argument to pretty print the output JSON.
+Use ```-p``` as the first argument for pretty printed output JSON.

 * fix2json will replace underscores ('_') with spaces (' ') for all mnemonic tag descriptions found in the input data dictionary.
 Hence, a description for EventType will be in the data dictionary as "LAST_ELIGIBLE_TRADE_DATE", but will be interpreted by fix2json as "LAST ELIGIBLE TRADE DATE"